The Student Portal is a website (students.allinlearning.com) students can log into with Chromebooks, computers, tablets, or smartphones in order to:

 - Get feedback, see missed questions, and track their own progress by standard.

 Table of Contents

-The first time they scan their QR code, they'll be prompted to create a passcode.
-If they ever forget it, reset it in your teacher account under the Classes tab > [choose your class] > [select the student] > click "Reset Passcode."
+The first time they scan their QR code or enter their ID number, they'll be prompted to create a passcode.
+They'll enter the passcode each time they login this way.
+If they forget it, reset it in your teacher account under Classes > [choose class] > [select student] > "Reset Passcode."

 Administer an Assessment with Student Devices